 Written by Jeremy Griffith, 2017

-The fully accountable, psychosis-addressing-and-solving, real biological explanation of the human condition that is presented in Freedom Essay 5 and chapter 1 of my book FREEDOM reveals that when we humans became fully conscious some 2 million years ago a battle for the management of our lives broke out between our already established gene-based, naturally-selected instinctive orientations and our newly emerged nerve-based, understanding-dependent, self-adjusting, fully conscious mind.
+To briefly go over this paradoxical situation that the human race has been involved in where it has had to suffer upset in order to become free of upset.
+The fully accountable, psychosis-addressing-and-solving, real biological explanation of the human condition that is presented in and of my book FREEDOM reveals that when we humans became fully conscious some 2 million years ago a battle for the management of our lives broke out between our already established gene-based, naturally-selected instinctive orientations and our newly emerged nerve-based, understanding-dependent, self-adjusting, fully conscious mind.

 We can now see that the left-wing was actually being pseudo idealistic because true idealism required that we continue the upsetting search for knowledge until humanity found the understanding of the human condition that would genuinely bring an end to all the upset anger, egocentricity and alienation in the world.
-The left-wing was leading humanity to oblivion, not to peace and happiness.
-(F. Essay 29 will examine the extremely dangerous progression that has taken place over the last 200 years to ever more guilt-stripped and dishonest forms of pseudo idealism; while F. Essay 39 explains the ramifications of that extremely dangerous progression.)
-We can now finally explain and understand that it was actually the left-wing not the right-wing that was the real threat to humanity.
+As was explained at some length in , the left-wing was leading humanity to extinction, not to peace and happiness.
+Yes, we can now finally explain and understand that it was actually the left-wing not the right-wing that was the real threat to humanity.
 We can understand that, paradoxically, it was the right-wing in politics that actually held the moral high ground, that was doing the right thing, being truly idealistic.
+As summarised in Video/F. Essay 14, while the right-wing and the left-wing were both using the dishonest ‘savage instincts’ biology to justify their philosophies, we can now at last explain and understand that the right-wing was using it in the cause of good, namely in support of the upsetting search for knowledge, while the left-wing was using it in the cause of what was bad, indeed, extremely dangerous, namely in blocking and even determinedly opposing that all-important upsetting search for knowledge.

 So the truth was not as it appeared.
 The corrupting journey for knowledge, ultimately self-knowledge/understanding of the human condition, that the right-wing was championing, made them the heroes not the villains.
 As it says about the great paradox of the human condition in the musical Man of La Mancha (which is based on the story of Don Quixote), we humans had to be prepared to ‘march into hell for a heavenly cause’ (Joe Darion, The Impossible Dream, 1965).
 We had to lose ourselves to find ourselves.
 We had to be prepared to suffer self-corruption if we were to become free of the human condition.